hklages/node-red-contrib-sonos-plus/README.md

 This package uses code from **node-red-contrib-better-sonos**.
 I created this new package since the former package hasn't been maintained for more then a year.

 ## NEWS
-2019-09-06 activate line in (see Example-complex), get_properties, remove_song and more

 ## Installation